Case studies

 My design goals: Generate innovative ideas, ensure solutions aligned with user needs, and establish a clear direction for a phased release strategy.

 I first led a Crazy 8’s workshop to align cross-functional teams, fostering creativity and driving consensus around a shared vision for the redesign.
-This fortunately was pre-COVID and we could use real paper and dot stickers!

 From there, I took those ideas and sketched, iterating on layouts and flows.
 I used these to work out a phased release strategy with engineers to ensure a seamless progression from concept to execution.